 Fast-forward two years, and the landscape is drastically altered.
 While in 2009 you could count on one hand the number of affordable housing projects in Georgia that were pursuing certification programs for sustainability; in 2012, 100% of projects applying for LIHTC submitted proposals that would certify under third-party rating systems such as LEED for Homes and EarthCraft House.
 The Georgia DCA awards 2 points in the QAP scoring system (equivalent to roughly 3% of points earned) to projects committed to achieving a green building certification and this has created a new market for green affordable housing over a two-year period.

 Today, nearly half the states in the US include points for green building in their QAP process, while over a third incentivize third-party verification.
 Though we still have a long road ahead of us to work with states to increase the prominence of green buildings, the effectiveness demonstrated by programs like the one in Georgia, makes the future for green building in affordable housing look brighter.

 Want to learn more about the green affordable housing industry?
 Join thought-leaders in the green affordable housing industry at the annual Affordable Housing Summit at Greenbuild 2013 in Philadelphia to discuss how to continue to promote green building for underserved communities.
 To learn more about scholarship opportunities to attend this summit please click here.
 You can also learn more about Greenbuild by visiting greenbuildexpo.org.

 Tommy Linstroth made 1 contribution in the last 6 months

 Tommy Linstroth is a member of Georgia Chapter

-Tommy Linstroth is a LEED Accredited Professional with Neighborhood Development specialty (LEED AP ND)
+Tommy Linstroth is a LEED AP with Neighborhood Development specialty (LEED AP ND)